DapperMongoose/rustpractice/README.md

 (admittedly already overly complex) toy implementation I'm recycling my go practice project's web client for this one.

 Maybe in the future after I do some more reading on WASM with Rust I'll consider going that route.

+In order to run this project:
+* Open two terminals
+* In one terminal cd to the client directory and go run webclient.go to start the web client
+* In the second terminal cargo run from the root directory
+* Point your browser to localhost:8000 for the client GUI.
+The server will run on localhost:8080